exploratory-io/book/viz/wordcloud.md

 ## Column Assignments

 * Word - Assign a column that contains words that you want to plot.
 * Color By - Assign a column that contains word frequency.
+The values should be positive numeric values.
+It doesn't show words with 0 or negative values.
 Take a look at [Color](color.md) section for more details.

 ## Configuration